Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Introduction

 \section{Introduction}

-Active matter, unlike classical passive systems, consists of energy-consuming units operating far from equilibrium, enabling dynamic behaviors such as self-propulsion, collective motion, and adaptive reorganization.
-Several paradigmatic artificial designs have appeared over the last decade to facilitate reproducible experimental study.
-These include systems such as active colloids which are capable of self-propulsion through mechanisms like chemical reactions, light stimuli, and magnetic fields~\cite{Bechinger2016}, Quincke rollers that exhibit complex swirling motion~\cite{Liu2021,Garza2023}, and vibrated granular rods~\cite{Narayan2007}.
-In addition, there are a variety of active asymmetric particles that move directionally due to imbalanced friction forces resulting from their shape or surface properties.
-An example of such systems are vibrobots, which are small particles placed on a vertically vibrating bed resulting in their horizontal motion~\cite{Scholz2018a,Scholz2018b}.
+Active matter, unlike classical passive systems, consists of energy-consuming units operating far from equilibrium, enabling dynamic behaviors such as self-organization, collective motion, and synchronization.
+Several paradigmatic artificial designs have been proposed over the last decade to facilitate reproducible experimental study.
+These include systems such as active colloids that are capable of self-propulsion through mechanisms such as chemical reactions, light stimuli, and magnetic fields~\cite{Bechinger2016}, Quincke rollers that exhibit complex swirling motion~\cite{Liu2021,Garza2023}, and vibrated granular rods~\cite{Narayan2007}.
+Additionally, there are a variety of active asymmetric particles that move directionally due to imbalanced friction forces resulting from their shape or surface properties.
+One example of such systems is vibrobots, which are small particles placed on a vertically vibrating bed resulting in their horizontal motion~\cite{Scholz2018a,Scholz2018b}.
 While they function without internal processing, vibrobots can exhibit interesting self-organization and swarming behaviors~\cite{Caprini2024,Chen2024}.
-More recently, chiral vibrobots have been used to demonstrate the role of asymmetric interactions in active self-assembly~\cite{Caprini2024b}.
+Recently, chiral vibrobots have been used to demonstrate the role of asymmetric interactions in active self-assembly~\cite{Caprini2024b}.

-Another commonly used design of active particles, relying on an internal source of energy for motion generation, are bristlebots, such as the commercially available Hexbugs\texttrademark~\cite{Dauchot2019, Baconnier2022, Chor2023}.
+Another commonly used design of active particles, relying on an internal source of energy for motion generation, is bristlebots, such as the commercially available Hexbugs\texttrademark~\cite{Dauchot2019, Baconnier2022, Chor2023}.
 Bristlebots are equipped with flexible legs and an internal vibration motor powered by a battery, transforming vertical oscillation of the body into horizontal motion~\cite{Giomi2013}.
-This setup allows a considerably larger operational space, and has been used to study active particles in harmonic potentials~\cite{Dauchot2019}, construct active solids~\cite{Baconnier2022} and elastoactive structures~\cite{Zheng2023}, and mimic ant-like pheromone trail behavior by way of Hexbugs\texttrademark \ moving through fields of passive particles~\cite{Altshuler2024}.
+This setup allows a considerably larger operational space, and has been used to study active particles in harmonic potentials~\cite{Dauchot2019}, to construct active solids~\cite{Baconnier2022} and elastoactive structures~\cite{Zheng2023}, and to mimic ant-like pheromone trail behavior by way of Hexbugs\texttrademark \ moving through fields of passive particles~\cite{Altshuler2024}.